Reserve Funds, Assessment, or Loan: 3 Ways to Pay for Capital Improvements

-Reserve funds are designed to pay for capital improvements.
-When part of your facilities or a piece of equipment reaches the end of its useful life or your HOA decides to make an addition to your community, you should use your reserve fund to pay for it.
+Pros: Your HOA reserve fund can be used for capital improvements.
+When part of your community’s capital assets reaches the end of its useful life, you should use your reserve fund to pay for it.

+You may not have enough reserves to cover the costs of your capital improvement projects.
 That’s why it’s especially important to ensure your reserves are properly funded.
-If your assets are not taken care of because of under-funded reserves, your association can even be sued for breach of contract, negligence or injuries caused by improper maintenance.
+If your assets are not taken care of because of underfunded reserves, your association can even be sued for breach of contract, negligence, or injuries caused by improper maintenance.

 2. Collect a special assessment

 Pros: One way to fund a capital improvement is by using assessments.
 The community will not have any debt and it won't burden homeowners’ association members with monthly fees.
 Many HOAs opt for this route instead of assuming responsibility themselves or asking for homeowner’s association dues from everyone involved (which often include monthly fees).
 Make sure to consult with your on-site management company attorney as well as a lawyer knowledgeable about governing documents before taking this step!

 Cons: Special assessments are not the most popular choice with residents.
 They can be a great way to improve your community, but they often face pushback and disagreements from homeowners - especially if you decide to use this tool for improvement projects!
 To help avoid any negative feedback or resentment towards you as well as gain support in future discussions about capital improvements (like new amenities), make sure that all parties involved know what is going on before we get started.
 Partner with your management company and they can help you prepare for a communication plan, coordinate payment schedules with residents (if necessary), and make sure that everything goes smoothly.

 If you do decide to take a special assessment, you’ll need to communicate to homeowners about the benefits.